What is a Nofollow tag?

 When was the nofollow tag introduced?

 While using a Nofollow tag helps reduce spamming and keeps websites safe from unwanted links, it doesn’t necessarily stop hackers or spammers from exploiting potential vulnerabilities.
 As such, website owners should also take other security measures, such as having a robust security protocol and regularly updating their websites to prevent hacking attempts.
+Additionally, the concept of linking websites and the use of nofollow tags can affect backlink profiles and the nature of the links, influencing link-building tactics and publisher sites’ policies.
+The nofollow tag is also used to identify sponsored links and control link equity.

 In summary, Nofollow tags are critical in protecting websites from unwanted links and preventing web admins from manipulating search engine rankings.
 Therefore, using Nofollow tags appropriately and alongside other effective security measures is essential.